 One exercise that is too often forgotten, however, is the military press.

-Also known as the shoulder press or overhead press, the military press is without the a doubt the single most important shoulder exercise you probably forget to do.
+Also known as the shoulder press or overhead press, the military press is without the a doubt the single most important shoulder exercise.

 Because, like deadlifts, squats, and bench press, it’s a compound exercise that involves multiple muscle groups and can have a profound impact on your upper body development.